grafana/mimir/docs/sources/architecture/store-gateway.md

 #### Memcached index cache

 The `memcached` index cache allows to use [Memcached](https://memcached.org/) as cache backend.
 This cache backend is configured using `-blocks-storage.bucket-store.index-cache.backend=memcached` and requires the Memcached server(s) addresses via `-blocks-storage.bucket-store.index-cache.memcached.addresses` (or config file).
-The addresses are resolved using the [DNS service provider](../configuration/arguments.md#dns-service-discovery).
+The addresses are resolved using the [DNS service discovery]({{<relref "../configuration/about-grafana-mimir-arguments.md#dns-service-discovery">}}).

 The trade-off of using the Memcached index cache is: